A couple of homeowners enjoying each other's company on the couch with a mini-split air handler prominently shown on the wall behind them

 The research findings also concluded that the increase in the price of homes achieved from installing heat pump systems is even more significant than the cost of installing the systems.

-As well as saving money in running costs compared to many of the alternatives, if they are in the right market, they can expect to see the value of their home increase by more than the cost of the installation.
+As well as saving money in operation costs compared to many of the alternatives, if you are in the right market, you can expect to see the value of their home increase by more than the cost of the installation.

 Leave a Reply